Signs That You're in a Toxic Relationship and How to Seek Help

 What You'll Need

-Recognize the Signs of a Toxic Relationship
+Recognize the Signs of a Toxic Relationship, Including Emotional Abuse and Gaslighting

 Have a specific question you can't ask anyone?
-Ask it anonymously.
-No name.
-No judgment.
+Ask it anonymously — no name needed.

 Was this guide helpful?